wagento/sms-notifications/README.md

 If you've installed the extension from the Magento Marketplace using Composer, run this command from your terminal or command prompt to update it:

-    cd /path/to/your/site && composer update wagento/module-sms-notifications
+    $ cd /path/to/your/site && composer update wagento/module-sms-notifications

 ### Manual

 If you've installed the extension from GitHub manually, run these commands from your terminal or command prompt to update it:

-    cd /path/to/your/site/app/code/Wagento/SMSNotifications
+    $ cd /path/to/your/site/app/code/Wagento/SMSNotifications
-    git pull
+    $ git pull

 ## Uninstalling

 ### Composer

-If you've installed the extension from the Magento Marketplace using Composer, run this command from your terminal or command prompt to remove its data and
+If you've installed the extension from the Magento Marketplace using Composer, run these commands from your terminal or command prompt to remove its data and
 package:

+    $ cd /path/to/your/site
-    cd /path/to/your/site && php bin/magento module:uninstall -r Wagento_SMSNotifications
+    $ php bin/magento module:uninstall -r Wagento_SMSNotifications

 ### Manual

 If you've installed the extension manually, run these commands from your terminal or command prompt to remove its data:

-    cd /path/to/your/site/app/code
+    $ cd /path/to/your/site/app/code
-    rm -rf Wagento/SMSNotifications
+    $ rm -rf Wagento/SMSNotifications
-    mysql -u your_user -p your_database <<'SQL'
+    $ mysql -u your_user -p your_database <<'SQL'
     DROP TABLE `directory_telephone_prefix`;
     DROP TABLE `sms_notification_subscription`;
     DELETE FROM `eav_attribute` WHERE `attribute_code` LIKE 'sms_mobile%';